cpvalente/ontime/DEVELOPMENT.md

 Unit tests are contained in mostly all the apps and packages (client, server and utils)

-You can run unit tests by running `turbo run test:pipeline` from the project root.
+You can run unit tests by running `pnpm turbo test:pipeline` from the project root.
 This will run all tests and close test runner.

 Alternatively you can navigate to an app or project and run `pnpm test` to run those tests in watch mode